riadeane/lunchmoney-fintoc-api/README.md

-# lunchmoney‑fintoc‑sync
+# lunchmoney‑gmail‑sync

-This project provides a production‑ready Node.js solution for synchronising transactions from your Chilean bank via the [Fintoc](https://fintoc.com/) API into the [Lunch Money](https://lunchmoney.app) budget app.
+This project provides a production‑ready Node.js solution for synchronising Banco de Chile credit card transactions from Gmail into the [Lunch Money](https://lunchmoney.app) budget app.
 It includes both a command‑line interface (CLI) for one‑off syncs and a server for automated scheduling.

 The original `agucova/lunchmoney‑fintoc` project was written in Rust and served as an early proof of concept.
-This fork reimplements the core functionality in JavaScript/Node.js with a focus on ease of configuration, duplicate prevention, auto‑categorisation and automation.
+This fork now focuses solely on Gmail ingestion, reimplemented in JavaScript/Node.js with a focus on ease of configuration, duplicate prevention, auto‑categorisation and automation.

 ## Features

 ### Core Functionality

 * **Environment and JSON configuration** – supply your API keys and options either through a `.env` file or a `config.json`.
 See the `.env.example` and `config.example.json` files for the available variables.
+* **Gmail email parsing** – optionally read Banco de Chile credit card notification emails from Gmail and turn them into Lunch Money transactions.
 * **Enhanced duplicate prevention** – uses both simple date+amount matching and advanced transaction fingerprinting to prevent duplicates even when transactions are modified.
 * **Intelligent auto‑categorisation** – combines manual rules from `config.json` with AI-like fuzzy matching and learning from your transaction history.
 * **Smart memory learning** – automatically learns category assignments from your existing Lunch Money transaction history with conflict resolution and confidence scoring.